jashort/clexp/README.md

 and the date 12/20/2013)

     clexp add 45.30/3 food Lunch
-(Evalate the expression "45.30/3" and add the result to the Food category with the description "Lunch")
+(Evaluate the expression "45.30/3" and add the result to the Food category with the description "Lunch")

     clexp total
 (shows the total amount spent in all time)